Synthetixio/SIPs/content/sips/sip-draft_add_GHO_as_collateral_arbitrum.md

 ---
 sip: <to be assigned>
-title: Support GHO as LP collateral on Arbitrum
+title: Support GHO and stataGHO as LP Collateral on Arbitrum
 network: Arbitrum
 status: Draft
 type: Governance